jganseman/isse-plus/README.md

 	git submodule add https://git.code.sf.net/p/isse/extra-code extras
 ```

-When building from this repository on Github, just running
+When building from this repository on Github, first running
 ```
 	git submodule init
 	git submodule update
 ```
 should work.

-The JUCE library on which it depends is in the meantime upgraded from
-version 3.1.0 to version 4.3.0.
-This introduced some errors and namespace
-clashes in the original code.
-To the best of my ability, these have been
-fixed in this repository for MacOSX (no guarantees given for other platforms).
-There is now a new Jucer file in the main directory which should be used to
-generate a new XCodeProject file from, which will automatically overwrite
-the one imported from the isse/extras submodule.
+The project depends on FFTW, and builds by default as a "fat binary" for
+i386 and x86_64.
+FFTW therefore needs to be built as fat binary on your

-These are corrected build instructions for FFTW on OSX:
+system as well.
+These are corrected manual build instructions for FFTW on OSX:
 ```
     ./configure CFLAGS="-arch 386"
     make